stargate91/batch-file-renamer/README.md

    python main.py /path/to/folder .jpg .png myprefix --zero-fill 3 --dry-run
    ```

-   Replace `/path/to/folder` with the path to your images, `.jpg` and `.png` with your file extensions, `myprefix` with your desired prefix, and `--zero-fill` with the number of digits you want for padding.
+   Replace `/path/to/folder` with the path to your images, `.jpg` and `.png` with your file extensions, `myprefix` with your desired prefix, and `--zero-fill` with the number of digits you want for padding. `--dry-run` lets you preview the renaming process without making any changes.

 **Example:**